k-box/k-box/.github/ISSUE_TEMPLATE.md

 Version of your K-Box:

-URL of the page where the problem has occured:
+URL of the page where the problem has occurred:

 Type and version of your browser: